-- Receive credit with a travel partner or get M life Rewards tier credits on stays with Hyatt
+- Receiving credit with a travel partner or get M life Rewards tier credits on stays with Hyatt

-- Gift eligible awards to another World of Hyatt member
+- Gifting eligible awards to another World of Hyatt member

-- Convert points into miles or a credit with a travel partner
+- Converting points into miles or a credit with a travel partner

-- Combine your points with another member’s account
+- Combining your points with another member’s account

-- Maintain an active World of Hyatt Credit Card linked to your program account
+- Maintaining an active World of Hyatt Credit Card linked to your program account

 You’ll get the most value using your World of Hyatt points to book award stays at one of the chain’s properties.
 However, if you want some more flexibility, the program offers a handful of other redemption options.